PaulKinlan/paul.kinlan.me/_posts/2015-03-05-detecting-injected-content.markdown

 ![Unknown?](/images/unknown-injection.png)

 Many requests completely flummoxed me.
 I can't tell yet what is causing these requests and the only references I can find are from sites suggesting a relationship to software that is a virus.
-This really doesn't feel great to me and as a site owner it is something that I want to actively block, especially
+This really doesn't feel great to me and as a site owner it is something that I want to actively block, especially if it is potentially malware or placing ads on my site.

 ## What to do?